dequelabs/axe-puppeteer/README.md

 ### AxePuppeteer#options(options: Object)

-Specifies options to be used by `axe.a11yCheck`.
+Specifies options to be used by `axe.run`.
 **Will override any other configured options, including calls to `withRules` and `withTags`.**
 See [axe-core API documentation](https://github.com/dequelabs/axe-core/blob/master/doc/API.md) for information on its structure.